Daniere-Mathieu/homepage/README.md

 **Homepage** is a simple web application , it have to goal to be upgradable.

-Currently the application is divide in two part , one is the front-end part and the other is the back-end part.
+Currently the application is divide in two part , one is the front-end part and the other is the back-end part. the objective is too have lots of small micro-service who can be added in the project to unlock more functionnality when needed

 The front-end part is write in VueJS 3 and in SCSS , this part is currently responsive and use some api like cocktail api (https://www.thecocktaildb.com/api.php).